Okay I am almost embarrassed to post this ~ REALLY

 flour your cutter each time before cutting your biscuits.
 Once you cut your biscuits add to your pan with the butter.

-Bake at 425 until golden brown and enjoy ~ see those boys got to them before I even got a picture WOW ~
+Bake at 425 until golden brown 20 to 25 minutes enjoy ~ see those boys got to them before I even got a picture WOW ~

 Mom here is a half recipe for you~